BrunoHautenfaust/LightMouseGun/README.md

 - Flashlight.
 - Soldering tool, and other stuff to stick things together.

-### Known issues:
+## Known issues:
 - Does not work with full-screen applications.
 - Only the linux executable works.
 I can't seem to bundle the dependencies with Pyinstaller in a single exe for Windows yet.
+- The program utulizes *v4l2-ctl* to turn off the webcam auto exposure.
+The library is not available for Windows.
 ---
 _NOTE:_ The project is written with Pycharm under linux.
-So trying to open it up in Windows won't work because the files are not absolutely the same for both Operating Systems.
-That's why I'll provide executables here.
+So if you open it with Pycharm under Windows, you'll have to setup the python interpreter and the dependencies (libraries).
+Unless there's an easier cross-platform way I'm not aware of ...